spatie/laravel-newsletter/README.md

 ### Deleting subscribers

-NOTE: Deleting is not the same as unsubscribing.
-Deleting loses all history (add/opt-in/edits) as well as removing them from the list.
-Unlike an unsubscribe, they can still be added back again later.
-This is for list-maintenance only.
+Deleting is not the same as unsubscribing.
+Unlinke unsubscribing, deleting a member will result in the loss of all history (add/opt-in/edits) as well as removing them from the list.
+In most cases you want to use `unsubscribe` instead of `delete`.
-If a subscriber is "opting out", you should `unsubscribe` instead!

-To delete a subscriber's record from the list permanently:
+Here's how to perform a delete:

 ```php
 Newsletter::delete('rincewind@discworld.com');
 ```